Universal Credit is a benefit for those who:

-- liability for rent (they have signed a tenancy agreement, for example)
+- liability for rent (for example, they've signed a tenancy agreement)

 - occupation of property

-As the Department of Work and Pensions (DWP) pay Universal Credit directly into the claimant's bank account, tenants are responsible for paying rent to you themselves.
+Tenants are responsible for paying rent to you themselves, as the Department for Work and Pensions (DWP) pays Universal Credit directly into the claimant's bank account.

-For private sector tenants, the Universal Credit 'housing element' will be whichever is lower out of the Local Housing Allowance rate and the tenant's actual costs.
+For private sector tenants, the Universal Credit 'housing element' will be whichever is lower out of:

 Alternative payment of Universal Credit

-In some circumstances, alternative payment arrangements will be available for Universal Credit claimants who genuinely can't manage their monthly rental payment.
+Alternative payment arrangements will be available for Universal Credit claimants who genuinely can't manage their monthly rental payment, in some circumstances.

 Universal Credit guidance for landlords

-For further guidance, see Universal Credit and rented housing: guide for landlords (GOV.UK) or contact the Universal Credit Service Centre directly, on telephone: 0345 600 0723.
+- see Universal Credit and rented housing: guide for landlords (GOV.UK)

-The Universal Credit: Top tips for landlords information leaflet (GOV.UK) provides useful Universal Credit information for landlords.
+- download the Universal Credit: Top tips for landlords information leaflet